Agriculture (AG)

 AG 4379.
 Agriculture Irrigation Technology.

-This course teaches the principles associated with water management practices in maintaining soil productivity and the influence of water management on environmental quality.
-Emphasis will be placed on the selection and layout of irrigation and drainage systems, waste management systems, and the impact on the environment.
+This course provides an overview of the principles associated with water management practices for maintaining soil productivity and examining the influence of water management on environmental quality.
+Emphasis is placed on the selection and layout of irrigation and drainage systems, waste management systems, and associated environmental impacts.
+Students explore center pivot, subsurface, and landscape irrigation systems, including their selection, operation, and management.
+Topics include drive systems, water application methods, chemigation, and pump selection.
+The course also introduces the basic principles of electricity and safe practices for wiring and troubleshooting electrical systems used in irrigation.
 Prerequisite: AG 2373 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering